Philodendron: Uses

-The resins produced during the flowering of Monstera and Philodendron are known to be used by Trigona bees in the construction of their nests.
-Indigenous people from South America use the resin from the bees' nests to make their blowguns air- and watertight.
+Indigenous people from South America use the resin from bees' nests (made from the species) to make their blowguns air- and watertight.

 Though they contain calcium oxalate crystals, the berries of some species are eaten by the locals.
 For example, the sweet white berries of Philodendron bipinnatifidum are known to be used.
 Additionally, the aerial roots are also used for rope in this particular species.